carlos-lopez-garces/carlos-lopez-garces.github.io/_posts/2020-02-07-ray-tracing-in-one-weekend.markdown

 The color of a hitpoint whose ray bounces too many times (without ever going off into the background) ***tends to black***: it's more evident when objects don't have an intrinsic color, and the only colors to sample from are the background's and the black of a ray that bounces past the maximum limit.

-The area near the point of contact of the sphere and the ground is interesting:

-	- A faint shadow forms because rays there are very likely to keep bouncing between the 2 surfaces, darkening the ray's sample by absorption (-50% per bounce in this scene).
+The area near the point of contact of the sphere and the ground is interesting: a faint shadow forms because rays there are very likely to keep bouncing between the 2 surfaces, darkening the ray's sample by absorption (-50% per bounce in this scene).

-Most of the rays in this area must be sampling the back faces (the interior) of the sphere. **WRONG:** I originally thought this because I was thinking that the origin point of the bounce was the center of the tangential unit sphere, which may indeed lie in the interior of the scene's sphere; but the origin is really on the ground surface.
+I originally thought that most of the rays in this area must be sampling the back faces (the interior) of the sphere but I was wrong.
+I thought this because I was thinking that the origin point of the bounce was the center of the tangential unit sphere, which may indeed lie in the interior of the scene's sphere; but the origin is really on the ground surface.

 ![](/assets/2020-02-07-ray-tracing-in-one-weekend/22.png)
 {: style="text-align: center;"}

-It's very subtle, but the render suffers from ***shadow acne***: The reflected ray intersects its origin surface because its origin is not exactly $$t=0$$ but some floating point approximation that causes it to be below the surface sometimes.
+It's very subtle, but the render suffers from ***shadow acne***: the reflected ray intersects its origin surface because its origin is not exactly $$t=0$$ but some floating point approximation that causes it to be below the surface sometimes.

 The ray will bounce off its origin surface and this extra bounce will half the origin point's color, causing it to appear darker than the surrounding points.